Article by John Tribbia

 When I used a more sophisticated error-correction technique (cluster bootstrapping, which accounts for the fact that the same person shows up multiple times in the data), the confidence interval captured the true value.
 The simpler approach narrowly missed it, which is exactly the kind of thing that matters in production.

 Both consumer and enterprise users show significant quality effects, with similar slopes.
-This matters for two reasons.
-First, it confirms the method works at the subgroup level, not just in aggregate.
-Second, it means you can run segment-specific investment maps, and because enterprise users tend to concentrate on different categories than consumers, the optimal investment could differ by segment.
+This confirms the method works at the subgroup level.
+It also means you can run segment-specific investment maps, and because enterprise users often concentrate on different categories than consumers, the optimal investment can differ by segment.

 The most important result from this analysis might be the one that didn’t find anything.
 In an earlier iteration of the project, before I injected the known causal effect, the falsification test came back clean: no signal detected.
 That’s what gives me confidence the method isn’t just picking up noise or artifacts when it does find something.

-The test works like this: shuffle which users get which quality scores — scramble the assignment of quality exposure across users within the same model version, so there’s no real signal left for the model to find.
+The test works like this: shuffle which users get which quality scores, and scramble the assignment of quality exposure across users within the same model version so there is no real signal left to recover.
 If the method is working correctly, the shuffled version should come back empty.

-In this data, the permuted model returns β = −0.106, p = 0.265 — no signal, as expected.
-That clean null is what gives confidence that the real result (β = 0.877, p < 10⁻¹⁹) is capturing something genuine, not a statistical artifact or lucky timing.
+In this data, the permuted model returns beta = -0.106, p = 0.265, with no signal as expected.
+That clean null increases confidence that the real result (beta = 0.877, p < 10^-19) is capturing something genuine rather than a statistical artifact or lucky timing.

 The within-version approach can isolate quality’s contribution to engagement without an A/B test.
 It recovers 90% of a known effect, and the remaining 10% comes from a well-understood and correctable source of error.
 That’s good enough for production decision-making.